Wantitall.co.za: South African expansion

 In November 2014 Wantitall launched an outsourced warehouse and logistics business parcelninja.co.za, which attracted R20M investment from C5 Holdings in the United Kingdom.

 Walmart connection

-WantItAll.co.za has been tasked to operate and manage the online shop for South Africa's largest cash and carry (sales) distributor Makro, called Makroshop.co.za.
-Makro in South Africa is part of Massmart which has just been acquired by the world's largest public corporation by revenue Walmart.
+WantItAll.co.za was tasked with operating and managing the online store of South Africa's largest cash and carry (sales) distributor Makro, called Makroshop.co.za.
+Makro South Africa is a subsidiary of major retail group Massmart, which itself wholly owned by US retailer, Walmart.